DreamVu/PAL-SDK/README.md

 ### Method 1.
 Using Debian packages

-The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/raw/main/palusb/pal-usb.deb) and installed by running the below command,
+The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/raw/main/palusb/pal-usb.deb) and installed by running the below command from the location where it is downloaded,

     sudo apt install ./pal-usb.deb